Socotra Rock: Dispute

 According to the United Nations Convention on the Law of the Sea, a submerged reef can not be claimed as territory by any country.
+In September 2006, the Chinese Foreign Ministry spokesman Qin Gang (秦刚) stated that China regarded South Korea's "unilateral" activities in the region, referring to Korean scientific observatories on Socotra, to be "illegal"; no islands were mentioned, and it was stated that China had no territorial dispute with South Korea.
 However, China and South Korea dispute which is entitled to claim it as part of the Exclusive Economic Zone (EEZ).

-In September 2006, the Chinese Foreign Ministry spokesman Qin Gang (秦刚) stated that China regarded South Korea's "unilateral" activities in the region, referring to Korean scientific observatories on Socotra, to be "illegal", but that there was no "territorial dispute"; no islands were mentioned.
-In a 2013 clarification, China stated that it had no dispute with Korea over the issue.